The Proposal to Resolve the Loan Charge

 1. DR schemes were mis-sold to affected taxpayers

 The second of these reasons is that the vast majority of affected taxpayers were genuine victims of mis-selling, rather than deliberate tax avoiders.
-While we acknowledge and appreciate the difficulty in distinguishing between the two groups, there is plenty of evidence to suggest that mis-selling occurred on a sufficiently widespread scale to the point where, in our view, HMRC and the Government should be able to justify automatically admitting any taxpayer who considers him/herself to have relied on a promoter’s statements in good faith, or to have been inadvertently caught up in one of these schemes, as a suitable candidate for the settlement opportunity.
-(The widespread nature of the mis-selling is evidenced in part by an APPG survey (May 2021) which shows that the promoters or scheme operators either made claims along the lines of ‘tax law compliant’; or ‘QC approved’ that turned out to be hollow or false, or otherwise failed to mention or adequately draw the taxpayer’s attention to the potential risk of challenge by HMRC (and even where mentioned, representations were made to the effect that this would all be dealt with by the scheme operator).
+While we acknowledge and appreciate the difficulty in distinguishing between the two groups, there is plenty of evidence to suggest that mis-selling occurred on a sufficiently widespread scale to the point where, in our view, HMRC and the Government should be able to justify automatically admitting any taxpayer who considers him/herself to have relied on a promoter’s statements in good faith, or to have been inadvertently caught up in one of these schemes, as a suitable candidate for our suggested settlement opportunity.
+The widespread nature of the mis-selling is evidenced in part by an APPG survey (May 2021) which shows that the promoters or scheme operators either made claims along the lines of ‘tax law compliant’; or ‘QC approved’ that turned out to be hollow or false, or otherwise failed to mention or adequately draw the taxpayer’s attention to the potential risk of challenge by HMRC (and even where mentioned, representations were made to the effect that this would all be dealt with by the scheme operator).

 In this vein, we would also recommend that HMRC not insist that the taxpayer candidate provide written proof of mis-selling, since many of those affected will no longer have the paperwork to prove that they were victims of mis-selling.
 Although we acknowledge that the risk of claims made by taxpayers with tax avoidance as their main motive cannot be completely ruled out, we feel that the benefits of a DR settlement opportunity would far outweigh any risk of claims of that nature.

-Therefore, as emphasised above, we strongly recommend that the sum to be levied in this settlement opportunity be genuinely affordable (and significantly lower than any other settlement opportunities).
+Therefore, as emphasised above, we strongly recommend that the sum to be levied pursuant to a settlement opportunity be genuinely affordable (and significantly lower than any other settlement opportunities).
 In practice, this would mean HMRC collecting only a proportion of the tax that HMRC believed is due.
 This proportion should also reflect the reality that the vast majority of affected taxpayers were genuine victims of mis-selling, rather than deliberate tax avoiders.
-The settlement opportunity should also accept that, whilst the individuals concerned would have paid some more tax had they structured their arrangements differently, there is clearly significant fault on the part of (a) scheme promoters/operators, who recommended these schemes and (b) HMRC, for failing to collect PAYE from employers, failing to properly shut down these schemes and failing to adequately warn people not to use them at a time when such a warning was needed, rather than after the fact.
+Any settlement opportunity should also accept that, whilst the individuals concerned would have paid some more tax had they structured their arrangements differently, there is clearly significant fault on the part of (a) scheme promoters/operators, who recommended these schemes and (b) HMRC, for failing to collect PAYE from employers, failing to properly shut down these schemes and failing to adequately warn people not to use them at a time when such a warning was needed, rather than after the fact.
 Rather than the current patently unjust situation in which scheme users are the only ones being punished and are being asked to contribute sums many simply cannot pay (and many more cannot do so without selling their home or remortgaging, raiding their pension etc. or borrowing money) a fair and final resolution along these lines would acknowledge that the whole situation was a mess and fault should not be attributed– nor tax bills charged – only to those who used these schemes and in good faith.

-In addition, unlike previous settlement opportunities, we strongly recommend that HMRC and the Government not insist that people admit fault or make a declaration of guilt as a precondition for using the settlement opportunity.
+In addition, unlike previous settlement opportunities, we strongly recommend that HMRC and the Government not insist that people admit fault or make a declaration of guilt as a precondition for using such a settlement opportunity.
 When so many people were mis-sold these arrangements (with some having been effectively coerced into using them as a condition of engagement, and others having no knowledge of the fact that they were being “sold” anything at all), we feel that it is wrong to force people to give a false admission that they are deliberate tax avoiders.
 Many taxpayers who would otherwise have been suitable candidates for previous settlement opportunities were in the end unable to settle with HMRC, as making such a declaration could or would have negatively affected their job prospects, as some sectors would not engage or employ anyone who admitted to deliberate tax avoidance.
-We therefore strongly recommend that HMRC and the Government consider this recommendation seriously and accept the reality that the proliferation and mis-selling of DR schemes was the fault of several parties other than the taxpayers to whom these schemes were sold, and that the settlement opportunity reflect that reality as part of a fair and final resolution.
+We therefore strongly recommend that HMRC and the Government consider this recommendation seriously and accept the reality that the proliferation and mis-selling of DR schemes was the fault of several parties other than the taxpayers to whom these schemes were sold, and that any settlement opportunity reflect that reality as part of a fair and final resolution.

 1. Scheme users under the Eclipse Settlement Opportunity have thus far been treated more favourably than DR scheme users

 The third of these reasons is that the recent Eclipse Settlement Opportunity suggests that HMRC have been willing to accept less tax (in the form of clawed-back reliefs) in exchange for not pursuing affected taxpayers for what would have been significant “dry” income tax charges.
-In that sense, our proposal is asking for something similar, except that the quid pro quo would be for HMRC to accept an individually negotiated percentage of the tax believed to be due on outstanding loan balance in exchange for not pursuing affected taxpayers either for tax under the Loan Charge or for the full tax which HMRC believed to be due.
+In that sense, our “Disguised Remuneration Settlement Opportunity” proposal is asking for something similar, except that the quid pro quo would be for HMRC to accept an individually negotiated percentage of the tax believed to be due on outstanding loan balance in exchange for not pursuing affected taxpayers either for tax under the Loan Charge or for the full tax which HMRC believed to be due.
 Although these taxes are not technically “dry” tax charges, the underlying principle is the same as that of the Eclipse settlements, in the sense that affected taxpayers simply do not have the cash to pay the full tax believed to be due; and for HMRC to insist otherwise would result in even more bankruptcies and undue financial hardships– something that HMRC was keen to avoid in relation to the Eclipse scheme users.
 Furthermore, if HMRC was willing and able to grant a settlement opportunity of this nature to Eclipse scheme users who knowingly entered into a tax avoidance scheme, then all the more reason why we would strongly encourage HMRC to consider a settlement opportunity as outlined above for DR scheme users who did not knowingly enter into a tax avoidance scheme.

 We therefore believe that there is considerable merit in implementing a settlement opportunity for DR scheme users, particularly as HMRC have recently implemented the (now closed) settlement opportunity for remuneration trusts and we understand are considering implementing settlement opportunities for enterprise zone relief schemes.